PCP Car Finance Claims

 Commission and Interest Rates: What You Weren’t Told

-Many PCP deals involved commission being paid to the dealership or finance broker.
-In some cases, the dealer could increase the interest rate to earn more commission, something known as a discretionary commission arrangement.
+In some cases, the dealer could increase the interest rate to earn more commission, something known as a discretionary commission agreement.

-The FCA has raised concerns about this, and many customers were never made aware it was happening.
+The FCA has raised concerns about this, and many customers were never made aware that it was happening.

 Here's how it works